tytydraco/yessleep/out/Eight_Billion.md

 I muttered, my gaze returning to Emila.
 Her attention was stolen by my older brother, the infamous Mikey, whose joke had her laughing.
 Mikey, a final year student with a solid record of academic underachievement and a proclivity for marijuana, was a walking, talking, stoner stereotype.
 What was unsettling was his inexplicable charm with the wide-eyed freshman girls, a twisted hobby that gave him an unusual sense of satisfaction.

 As the bell shrilled, signaling the end of the school day, Mikey abruptly stood up, the metal chair beneath him screeching.
 His next words, a slurred mix of slangs and contemporary cuss words, were aimed at summoning his freshman fan club.
-At the same time, he bumbled out a half-hearted invitation for Emila to join their quest for illicit pleasures.
+At the same time, he requested for Emila to join their quest for illicit pleasures.
 Emila's reaction was a fusion of disgust and amusement, an expression I decided to commit to memory for my poetry.
 She gracefully declined his offer with a well-rehearsed flip of her hair and a disdainful wave of her hand, then she returned to her conversation, laughter pealing from her like sweet music, completely oblivious to my heart hammering in my chest.

 Around me, chaos broke loose as the cafeteria, now released from the clutches of academic torture, transitioned into a war zone of wild whoops, boisterous laughter.
 The last sight that graced my eyes as I exited the cafeteria was the bewildered expression on the face of our school janitor, as he stood paralyzed amidst the storm, mop in hand It was a fittingly ludicrous end to another thrillingly mundane school day.
 With that, I picked up my bag, donned my headphones, and began my solitary trek home.